joske/B560-i5-11600/README.md

 Quirk:

-- DVD player clicks every 7 minutes or so - seems to be known issue
+- ~~DVD player clicks every 7 minutes or so - seems to be known issue~~ Fixed by setting disksleep to 0

 What doesn't work:
 nothing (well, I don't know about apple services like handover and stuff as I don't use those.
 I guess it works).